Transnistrian ruble: Commemorative coins

 Since 2000, the Transnistrian Republican Bank has issued many commercial commemorative coins made from silver and gold.
 Their mintage numbers were very low, ranging between 500 and 5,000.
 Topics included for example "Ancient fortresses on the river Dniester", "The outstanding people of Transdniestria" and "Red book of Transdniestria".
-A complete listing can be found on the website of the "Transnistrian Republican Bank".
+A complete listing can be found on the website of the Transnistrian Republican Bank.

 Mint

 When it was founded, Transnistria did not have its own mint, thus a foreign mint had to be found to strike Transnistrian coins.
 The Mint of Poland (Mennica Polska) in Warsaw was selected.
 Coins dated 2000 were struck in Warsaw and transported via Ukraine to Transnistria in trucks belonging to the Transnistrian Republican Bank.

 The Moldovan government was displeased with this situation, since they viewed it as a de facto recognition of Transnistria.
 In October 2001, Moldovan president Vladimir Voronin addressed the issue with his Polish counterpart.

 The Polska Mennica (Mint of Poland) responded to the criticism by stating that because the Transnistrian ruble is not internationally recognized as a currency, they were producing tokens and not coins, which is normal business for mints.

 The conflict came to a head when, in December 2004, Ukrainian customs confiscated a truck with US$117,000 worth of Transnistrian coins near Lviv.
 The coins were handed over to Moldovan authorities, who in response again protested with the Polish government.

 The Polish Ministry of Foreign Affairs wrote another letter to Polska Mennica (Mint of Poland) in April 2005.
 They warned that continued production of Transnistrian coins would endanger relations with Ukraine and Moldova and damage the image of Poland abroad.
 The Polska Mennica (Mint of Poland) bowed to the pressure and cancelled its contract with Transnistria that same month.

-For Transnistria there was then no other solution but to strike future coins themselves.
+For Transnistria there was then no other solution but to make future coins locally.
 Thus, on 18 November 2005, the Tiraspol Mint (Тираспольский монетный двор) was opened in the presence of President Igor Smirnov.